Questions Fréquemment Posées

 Chefs will arrive 1 hour early for set up for the day.
 Chefs require 30 minutes for take down at the end of the day without interruption.
 Chefs are responsible for set up and take down, as long as the tables are in the dedicated space.

 What is our cancellation policy?

-If a school cancels a booking within two weeks of their date, the school will be subjected to a $300 cancellation fee.
+If a school cancels a booking within 30 days of their date, the school will be subjected to a $300 cancellation fee.